 You may meet prerequisite subject requirements by a combination of secondary and postsecondary studies.
 You must be in good academic standing at your previous postsecondary institution.

 We will evaluate credits from other universities and colleges on an individual basis.
 You must submit institutionally prepared, detailed course syllabi from your previous and/or present institution(s) for transfer credit evaluation.
 For direct equivalency, the course content from the host institution must meet a minimum content equivalency to our courses.

 If you attended a postsecondary institution within Ontario, you must request your transcripts electronically through the OUAC 105 application.

 All other applicants: You must request that your host institution(s) send official, original transcripts directly to Ontario Tech.

 Once you receive an offer of admission to a degree program, you will receive a preliminary transfer credit evaluation based on our existing equivalencies.
 Once you accept your offer, we will evaluate any remaining postsecondary courses for transfer credit.

 English for Academic Purposes (EAP)

-The EAP program, offered through our English Language Centre, provides a language pathway for students who meet the academic requirements for admission but require additional English-language training.
-When they enter the EAP program, they will receive conditional admission to their degree program.
+The EAP program, offered through our English Language Centre, provides a language pathway if you meet the academic requirements for admission but require additional English-language training.
+When you enter the EAP program, you will receive conditional admission to your degree program.

 Student Accessibility Services (SAS)

-SAS offers a number of valuable services to students with all types of disabilities, including students who are blind or have low vision, who are deaf or hard of hearing, and those with a physical, mental health, medical or learning disability as defined in the Ontario Human Rights Code.
+Student Accessibility Services (SAS) offers valuable services to students with all types of disabilities, including students who are blind or have low vision, are deaf or hard of hearing and have a physical, mental health, medical or learning disability as defined in the Ontario Human Rights Code.